pirsch-analytics/blog/introduction.md

----
+slug = "introduction"
-title: "Introduction"
+title = "Introduction"
-date: 2021-06-04
+date = 2021-06-04
-summary: "Lets talk about us, why we started Pirsch and its future."
+summary = "Lets talk about us, why we started Pirsch and its future." image = "introduction.png"

-image: "introduction/images/introduction.png"
-authors: ["Marvin Blum"]
-draft: false
+[author]
+name = "Marvin Blum"
+image = "mb.png"
+github = "Kugelschieber"
+twitter = "m5blum"
 ---

 I think it's time to introduce ourselves and explain why we are building Pirsch.
 While we are always open if you talk to us directly, I feel like we are somewhat anonymous.
 Let's change that!